-This rich dessert uses only the solid coconut cream found at the top of canned unsweetened coconut milk.
-Do not shake the can before opening; simply scoop out the white cream with a spoon, and place it in a measuring cup.
-Reserve coconut milk for another use.
+This sweet, creamy dessert uses only the solid coconut cream found at the top of canned unsweetened coconut milk.

 - Servings: 8